 Fruits that can be added to the list of foods that control diabetes:

-Apples contain soluble fibre and are also rich in Vitamin C. Cut apples and add some cinnamon powder over it for that extra flavour.Also cinnamon helps control cholesterol.
+Apples contain soluble fibre and are also rich in Vitamin C. Cut apples and add some cinnamon powder over it for that extra flavour.Also, cinnamon helps control cholesterol.
 Did you know: The skin of the apple is the most nutritious part.
 So don’t peel them away.

 Known to be rich in antioxidants, papaya can also help decrease obesity.
 It flushes out toxins from the body, leading to healthy skin and hair.

 Cherries are known to reduce blood sugar and boost insulin.
 But this should only be in limited consumption.

-Apart from the above mentioned, Jamun is also an excellent option to incorporate in your diabetic diet.
+Apart from the above mentioned, Jamun is also an excellent option to incorporate into your diabetic diet.
 Regular consumption of Jamun helps decrease blood sugar levels and is known to significantly enhance insulin activity.

-Important Tip: Always consume any of the above mentioned fruit at least 1-1.5 hours post meals.
-Eating fruits, preferably in the morning is also advisable.
+Important Tip: Always consume any of the above mentioned fruit at least 1-1.5 hours post-meals.
+Eating fruits, preferably in the morning, is also advisable.
 It is also a good option to choose whole fruits rather than fruit juices.
 Apart from keeping a check on your diet, it is essential to regularly monitor your blood glucose levels.
 Take the help of a smartphone glucometer for the same.